ark-key/flake8-for-pycharm/README.rst

 Troubleshooting
 ---------------

+If you did everything correctly but pycharm kept complaining about pylint being not installed, you might have to install it anyway.
+It's a bug reported by a colleague but I wasn't able to reproduce it locallay.

 If you received errors from pycharm, you can try to run the command manually to see if it's producing errors.

 .. code-block:: bash